michaelsaul/node-todo/README.md

   1. Select the `Database as a service for MongoDB (preview)` and click `Create`.
   2. Name the database, select an Azure Subscription, create a new Resource Group, and click `Create`.
 3. Once the database is created, make note of the Connection String by clicking on `Connection String` and copying the connection string that begins with `mongodb://...`.
-4. Create an Azure App Service Resourece by clicking `Add` in the Resource Group.
+4. Create an Azure App Service Resource by clicking `Add` in the Resource Group.
 Search for `Web App On Linux`.
   1. Select the `Web App On Linux (preview)` and click `Create`.
   2. Name the Web App, select an Azure Subscription, use your exsting resource group, create a new App Service plan, select the version of Node.js, and click `Create`.
 5. Once the Web App is created.
 Configure an Environment Variable.